natkalia/todolist-react-kodilla/README.md

 these cards could be found easier after user is redirected from SearchResults
 - [ ] refactor search feature so that it would also check if searchString is included in list or column name, and add relevant cards with links to SearchResults
 - [x] add possibility to delete text on Card
-- [ ] add possibility to edit text on Card (icons already added)
+- [ ] add possibility to edit text on Card (icons already added), edit column name and list name
-- [ ] add possibility to delete Column
+- [x] add possibility to delete Column
 - [x] add possibility to delete List
 - [x] if user clicks on margin of ListLink, link is active - should be refactored